Skip to main content

 Vote Notes on Legislation

 Continuing Resolution to Fund the Government: Yes.
 Hopefully, this is the last continuing resolution that we will see.
 Like those before it, it spends too much, abandons Congress’ fundamental responsibility to superintend the nation’s finances, and circumvents the normal budget process.
+But it also gets us out of the debt, doubt and despair of the Obama administration into the prosperity, hope and promise of the Trump era.

 Issues:Fiscal and Economic